jasonbartz/hopscotch/README.md

 ## Apps

 ### Dram
-An app that stores scotch and whiskey information

-### Hops
-An app that stores beer information
+An app that stores drink information

 #### version